 "Our former facility in Long Meadow had high warehouse utilisation, and we operated across three separate buildings limiting future expansion.
-The decision to consolidate our operations in Johannesburg under one roof has already introduced greater operational efficiency streamlining flows and enhancing our ability to scale as we continue to grow in the region," says Cornell van Rooyen, CEO of Rhenus Warehous- The facility is close to the OR Tambo International Airport and City Deep Container Terminal while remaining range of current customers and not disrupting staff travel. consolidating By operations under one roof, Rhenus expects to see efficiency improve significantly with optimised resource utilisation.
-Capacity has been increased by 100%.
+The decision to consolidate our operations in Johannesburg under one roof has already introduced greater operational efficiency streamlining workflows and enhancing our ability to scale as we continue to grow in the region," says Cornell van Rooyen, CEO of Rhenus Warehousing Solutions MEA.
+The facility is close The facility is close to the OR Tambo International Airport and City Deep Container Terminal while remaining within range of current customers and not disrupting staff travel. consolidating By operations under one roof, Rhenus expects to see efficiency improve significantly with optimised resource utilisation.
+Capacity has been increased by over 100%.
 The introduction of advanced technology and upgraded equipment will further streamline operations and reduce processing times.
-Goedhart, Dirk MD of Rhenus Air & Ocean South Africa, says the integrated facility enhances productivity, allowing seamless cargo flow across the ent divisions of the Rhenus Group.
-"We have customised the entire facility to meet our exact needs which in turn allows us to deliver tailor-made solutions that meet the specific needs of our customers."
+Dirk Goedhart, MD of Rhenus Air & Ocean South Africa, says the integrated facility enhances productivity, allowing seamless cargo flow across the different divisions of the Rhenus Group.
+"We have custom- "We have customised the entire facility to meet our exact needs which in turn allows us to deliver tailor-made solutions that meet the specific needs of our customers."
 Security is a top priority.
 More than 600 CCTV cameras, robust access control systems, a 2,4m clearview electric fence, 5m perimeter walls and a dedicated security tower monitoring the facility around the clock make the warehouse one of the most secure in South Africa.
 Other key features in the warehouse include a 1 300m2 refrigeration area with one section at -20 °C and 100 deep-freeze units situated within the ground-floor racking.
 This unique feature, not commonly found worldwide, is another first in the South African warehousing space.
 The warehouse, with a total capacity of 25 000 industrial-standard pallets, is also the only one in the country fully compliant with storing lithium-ion batteries.
 It has 1 600 battery-compatible pallet positions.
-In addition, the warehouse is designed to cater to high-value cargo and has a 250m2
+In addition, the warehouse is designed to cater to high-value cargo and has a 250m2 secure vault.